knuesel/typst-minideck/examples/tutorial.typ

 #slide[
   = Outline

-  Default is to show only section titles.
+  By default only section titles are shown.
 To change this:

   ```typ
   #outline(depth: 5) // show section and slide titles, or: